BGforgeNet/bg2-uniqueartifacts/uniqueartifacts/readme.txt

 ## Unique Artifacts mod for Baldur's Gate 2

+### Description

+#### Short
+This mod removes duplicated magical items from the game, ensuring that the party gets only a single copy of each.
+Items such as Ring of Fire resistance, Boots of Speed, etc.

+#### Long
 Ever felt that BG2 is overloaded with magical items?
 Then this it a mod for you.
 It will **reduce** the amount of magical gear in the game.

-With each and every mod adding more items, why would someone want to do the reverse?
-There are 2 reasons:
-- Immersion.
-There are 2 angles to look at that:
-  - An attentive player might notice that many items in BG2 are supposed to be unique, according to their descriptions.
-Such as Boots of Speed, or Ring of Protection +2, etc. Yet the party gets to loot multiple copies of these.
-How's that?
+In BG1/2, many magical items are implied to unique.
+However, the party gets multiple copies of them.
+That includes Boots of Speed, Kondar sword, Ring of Protection +2, etc.
-  - Throughout the game, the party is basically showered with magical items.
-This just doesn't happen in D&D. It would take a whole epic level campain just to obtain something like Robe of Vecna or Staff of Magi.
-- Game balance.
-Of course, it's affected by all the extra items.

-While to a certain degree these issues are present in the orginal game, they might get truly aggravating when large mods are installed.
-If this argumentation makes sense to you, feel free to try out this mod.
+It kind of breaks immersion (and affects balance, too).
+What's worse, it's further aggravated by mods, both large and small, which add more and more items.

+Unique Artifacts aims to resolve this issue by removing all duplicates from the game.
+The party will still be able to get every item, but only in a single instance.

+To summarize,
-What **does** it do:
-For a limited set of items from original game, ensure that the party gets no more than a single copy of each item.
-Including copies introduced by other mods.
+- What **does** it do: for a limited set of items from original game, ensure that the party gets no more than a single copy of each item.

-What it **doesn't** do:
+- What it **does not** do:
-- Remove items from the game completely.
+ - It doesn't remove items from the game completely.
 Each item will still be available, but in a single instance.
-- Remove new items that are introduced by other mods.
+ - It doesn't remove new (original) items introduced by other mods.
 Only the items from the original game are affected.

+When choosing which copy exactly is "canon" and available to the party, UA generally picks a less accessible one.
+For example, in the original game, the party is able to obtain two Rings of Wizardry: one from Mage stronghold, and another one from the final fight in Jaheira romance.
+Only the stronghold one is left in game.

+Starting a new game is required.

+### Components
+#### Strict
+This option un-duplicates items that are explicitly described as unique.
+Examples: Boots of Speed, Necklace of Missiles, Robe of Vecna.
+#### Expanded
+This option in addition to the above processes a number of magical items that are not likely to be possessed by a single party of adventurers in multiple copies.
+Examples: Boots of Stealth, Ring of Fire control.

 ### Affected items
 Mostly it's jewelry (rings/amulets), and clothes (belts, cloaks, boots).
+Certain other items, too.

 ### Installation
 - Download "Source code (zip)" archive from [latest release page](https://github.com/burner1024/bg2-uniqueartifacts/releases/latest)